 Students have started meeting with their respective advisors and working on their research projects that cover different areas of gender and artificial intelligence.
 One of the MEPI LiDS scholars, Samer Abdelrahim (Lebanon), who is currently working on Heavy Metal Contamination in Soils and Food Crops – Detection and Assessment Using Machine Learning Algorithms Based on Hyperspectral Images, says, “As part of this research project, I am developing and implementing machine learning algorithms for the aim of detection, classification, and prediction of heavy metal contamination in soil.
 I am extremely excited to be involved in a project that allows me to be part of the mitigating process, in addition to developing extensive skills in the innovative and leading fields of machine learning and data science."

-At the beginning of the Fall semester, graduate students took part in the Introduction to the Civic Leadership Development Sequence meeting.
-Following the meeting, teams were formed based on areas of interest and geographical location of interest.
+At the beginning of the fall semester, graduate students took part in the Introduction to the Civic Leadership Development Sequence meeting.
+Following the meeting, teams were formed based on areas of interest and the geographical location of those interests.
 The size of teams ranges from two to five scholars.
-Six teams were formed (Gender, Social Cohesion, Protection, Public Health, Environmental Sustainability and Education).
+Six teams were formed (Gender, Social Cohesion, Protection, Public Health, Environmental Sustainability, and Education).
 Following the team formation, students received a situational analysis and problematic training that ensued in team situational analysis plans.
 Following feedback from the CCECS, teams are embarking on their data collection for their situational analysis.
-Data collected will help students in refining their themes and identifying their problematic, their partners and mentors.
+The information gathered will assist students in refining their themes and identifying their problems, as well as their partners and mentors.